 Day 21: New York/Seattle

-Given that I was 3kg over already from Cayman, I need to do something about my luggage, by shipping some home ahead of me.
-I found the New York post office on my travels last night and figure it would cost me the same to buy a new suitcase and have to lug it around.
+Given that I was already 3kg over my luggage allowance upon leaving Grand Cayman Island, I needed to do something about my luggage, by shipping some home ahead of me.
+I found the New York post office on my travels last night and figured it would cost me the same to buy a new suitcase and have to lug it around.
 Fingers crossed it arrives.
 Lesson learnt – pack way less next time, way more wisely and listen to others when they say anything you don’t have – you can buy.

 Although I’m not flying to Seattle until this afternoon I’ve only got a couple of hours before my transfer arrives so I just chill out at the hotel.
 I am so exhausted but just can’t seem to catch a sleep in.
 That was ok in Cayman where the pace was slower and the nights were earlier but the last few nights I haven’t been to bed before 11pm!
 I’m desperately hoping Seattle is quiet and more laid back.

 Seattle means one thing to me – grunge.
 Not to be confused with rubbish and grime, I’m talking about the huge music scene that occurred in Seattle in the late eighties and early nineties, which became a worldwide phenomenon and boosted a host of local garage bands to international stardom.
 My favourites were Pearl Jam, Soundgarden, Alice in Chains, Mudhoney, Green River, Malfunkshun and the short lived Mother Love Bone (R.I.P L’Andrew the Love Child).
 This was my kind of music.

 Not to mention all the long hair, flannel and doc wearing dudes that came with it.
 In some respects, I’m still waiting for that era to come back….
 But whilst back in the real world I know that ain’t going to happen, I can at least relive it a bit with a few days in the Emerald City itself.